yemreak/claude-code-hooks/file-locking/README.md

-# You run 2 agents.
+# [Hook] You run 2 agents.
 Both edit config.ts.
 One overwrites the other.

 Your changes are gone.